7 Common Reasons Why a Commercial Roof Leaks

 A commercial roof leak in Florida can occur because it is vulnerable to many issues due to tropical weather conditions.
 From extreme heat and high winds to torrential rains and hail, many elements can cause a roof system to leak or break down prematurely.
 While today’s roofing systems are tougher than they were 20 years ago, neglecting roof maintenance can lead to a leaking roof and premature roof failure.
 For the best insurance against the high costs associated with roof repairs and replacement, Advanced Roofing recommends semi-annual inspections and maintenance to ensure your roof system performs optimally throughout its service life.

-Clogged Gutters & Drains
+- Clogged Gutters

-Air Conditioning Stands
+- Air Conditioning Stands

-Blistering happens when air is trapped between the layers of felt or plies.
+Blistering happens when the air is trapped between layers of felt or plies.
 When the air heats it causes air pockets which can lead to puncture when the blister breaks particularly if it is a larger blister and located on a joint.
-If this happens then water can pass through the roof.
-The area will need to be cleaned and fixed professionally to ensure a waterproof seal is maintained without the presence of moisture.
+Splitting can be caused by excessive pressure, ponding water or simply poor workmanship.